-In this blog post, you’ll see how insulation value actually decreases over time in some of the most popular types of insulation products and how building codes in Canada now mandate that insulation products state this is the case.
+In this blog post, we’ll discuss how the insulation value of extruded polystyrene (XPS) rigid insulation actually decreases over time and how building codes in Canada now mandate that manufacturers of these insulation products must state this is the case.

 Why XPS and Polyiso Lose R-Value Over Time

 In the past, XPS has been cited as having an R-value of R-5/in while polyisocyanurate has been cited an R-value of R6-6.5/in.
 However, building code in Canada now prohibits these products from claiming this.

 The problem is with XPS’s “long-term thermal resistance” (LTTR).
 In a nutshell, their blowing agents deplete over time, reducing XPS’s insulation value over time.
 The same applies to polyiso.

 As such, the newest version of CAN/ULC S701 (the Canadian standard for insulation) now recognizes this and requires these insulation products to test and report their actual LTTR values, which are considerably lower than what was being previously claimed.

 Thus XPS manufacturers can no longer claim a “true” R-5/in and reference the standards above, they must now report their LTTR after 5 years which is actually R4.7, and you can expect even lower R-values after that as the deterioration continues over time.

 On the other hand, expanded polystyrene (EPS) and GPS (the new standard in thermal insulation), for instance, both use air as the blowing agent, which does not lead to a long term reduction in R-value.

 Plus, GPS also offers some advantages over EPS where R-value is concerned.